Anthony Jorm: Career

 Anthony Jorm received a BA from the University of Queensland, achieving First Class Honours in psychology and a University Medal in 1973.
 He then completed a master's degree in clinical psychology (1975) and a PhD in psychology (1977) at the University of New South Wales.
 In 1995, he was awarded a DSc by the Australian National University for his research on mental disorders.

 He has held academic appointments at Deakin University (1977–1984), the Australian National University (1984–2005), including Director of the Centre for Mental Health Research (2001–2004), and the University of Melbourne (2005–2018).
 Since 2019, he has been a professor emeritus at the University of Melbourne.

 Jorm has held National Health and Medical Research Council (NHMRC) Fellowships, including being awarded an Australia Fellowship in 2009.
-He is currently an NHMRC Leadership Fellow.

 Honorary positions include president of the Australasian Society for Psychiatric Research (1999–2000), chair of the Board of Mental Health First Aid International, and chair of the Australian Rotary Health Research Committee (2009–2012).